Blaubach: Theatre

 A very lively cultural life marks village life.
 On the one hand, Blaubach's proximity to the town of Kusel allows the villagers to attend many concerts and plays.
 On the other, the village's own clubs distinguish themselves in various forms of creativity.
 Foremost among these is the Blaubacher Dorftheater with its productions by the amateur players, once guided by the late Franz Dietrich, who himself wrote a few plays for the troupe.
 Blaubach has made a name for itself over the last few years with this troupe of players.
 News of this amateur troupe's productions of self-written plays from village life and local history has already been broadcast on television.
-The troupe also stages productions outside the village in places such as the Fritz-Wunderlich-Halle on the Rossberg in Kusel, and twice on the Spanish island of Majorca.
+The troupe also stages productions outside the village in places such as the Fritz-Wunderlich-Halle on the Rossberg in Kusel, and twice on the Spanish island of Mallorca.
 Eight of Franz Dietrich's plays have been produced: